Analyticity results in Bernoulli Percolation: The basic technique

 Let $\Pr_p$ denote the law of Bernoulli percolation with parameter $p$ on an arbitrary graph $G$, as defined in \Sr{sec setup}.
 Let $D(x,M)$ denote the disc with center $x\in \C$ and radius $M\in \R_{+}$ in $\C$.
 For a subgraph $S$ of $G$, let $\partial S$ be the set of edges of \g that have at least one end-vertex in $S$ but are not contained in $E(S)$.

-In this lemma, $x$ is to be thought of as a value of our parameter $p$ near which we want to show the analyticity of some function, and we are free to chose the radius $M$ of the disc we consider as small as we like.
+In this lemma, $x$ is to be thought of as a value of our parameter $p$ near which we want to show the analyticity of some function, and we are free to choose the radius $M$ of the disc we consider as small as we like.

-\begin{lemma} For every finite subgraph $S$ of $G$ and every $o\in V(G)$, the function $P(p) :=\Pr_p(C(o)=S)$ admits an entire extension $P(z), z\in \C$, \st\ \fe\ $1> M>0$, every $1>x\geq 0$ with $x+M<1$ and every $z\in D(x,M)$, we have
+\begin{lemma} For every finite subgraph $S$ of $G$ and every $o\in V(G)$, the function $P_S(p) :=\Pr_p(C_o=S)$ admits an entire extension $P_S(z), z\in \C$, \st\ \fe\ $1> M>0$, every $1>x\geq 0$ with $x+M<1$ and every $z\in D(x,M)$, we have

-where $c=c_{M,x}:= \frac{1-x+M}{1-x-M}$.
+where $C=C_{M,x}:= \frac{1-x+M}{1-x-M}$.

-Moreover, $|P(z)| \leq c_M^{|\partial S|} P(1-M)$ \fe\ $z\in D(1,M)$, where $c_M:= \frac{1+M}{1-M}$. \end{lemma} (The second sentence will be used to prove analyticity at $p=1$; the reader who is only interested in analyticity for $p\in [0,1)$ may ignore it and skip the last paragraph of the proof.) \begin{proof} By the definitions, we have \labequ{Sproducts NN}{P(p)=(1-p)^{|\partial S|}p^{|E(S)|},} because the event $\{C(o)=S\}$ is satisfied exactly when all edges in $\partial S$ are absent and all edges in $E(S)$ present.
-This function, being a polynomial, admits an entire extension, which we will still denote by $P=P(z)$ with a slight abuse.
+Moreover, for every $1\geq x>0$, every $x>M>0$ and every $z\in D(x,M)$, we have $|P_S(z)| \leq K^{|E(S)|} P_S(x-M)$, where $K=K_{M,x}:= \frac{x+M}{x-M}$. \end{lemma} (The second sentence will be used to prove analyticity at $p=1$; the reader who is only interested in analyticity for $p\in [0,1)$ may ignore it and skip the last paragraph of the proof.) \begin{proof} By the definitions, we have \labequ{Sproducts NN}{P_S(p)=(1-p)^{|\partial S|}p^{|E(S)|}} because the event $\{C_o=S\}$ is satisfied exactly when all edges in $\partial S$ are absent and all edges in $E(S)$ present.
+This function, being a polynomial, admits an entire extension, which we will still denote by $P_S=P_S(z)$ with a slight abuse.

 To prove the upper bound in our first statement ---for $1>x\geq 0$, and $z\in D(x,M)$--- we will bound each of the two products appearing in \eqref{Sproducts NN} separately.
 Easily,

 when $z\in D(x,M)$ because $|z|\leq x+|z-x|\leq x+M$.